-- The population of British Columbia is aging giving rise to an increase in demand for PGT services required by older adults. - The role of a fiduciary is becoming more complex and carries an increasing degree of risk due to the changing nature and location of client assets, an increasing level of client debt and escalating value of estates being administered.
+- The population of British Columbia is aging, giving rise to an increase in demand for services required by older adults. - Leading practice in adult guardianship law seeks to find the least intrusive option to provide support to adults needing assistance with decision making.
+For this reason, the PGT has considered alternative options to full guardianship to serve adult clients. - The role of a fiduciary is becoming more complex and carries an increasing degree of risk due to the changing nature and location of client assets, an increasing level of client debt and escalating value of estates being administered.
 The scope of duties required to meet client need is also expanding. - Client expectations and advances in technology have increased demand for instant and easily accessible information. - PGT clients are ethnically and culturally diverse.
-Client services must be provided in a culturally sensitive manner. - The changing provincial framework for child protection is requiring the PGT to collaborate with an increasing number of partners, including Delegated Aboriginal Agencies and other Indigenous communities.
+Client services must be provided in a culturally sensitive manner. - The changing provincial framework for child protection requires the PGT to collaborate with an increasing number of partners, including Delegated Aboriginal Agencies and Indigenous communities to provide property guardianship services to children and youth.

-- Demand for PGT services such as estate administration and the investigation of allegations of abuse, neglect and self neglect of vulnerable adults continue to rise. - The scope of duties required as property guardian for children in continuing care continues to expand and includes: - responding to an increasing number of critical incident reports about injury or loss suffered by children in continuing care; and - providing financial literacy training and other transitional supports to youth leaving care. - Managing client financial affairs is increasingly complex as assets are located around the world often in jurisdictions that do not recognize PGT legal authority.
+- Demand for PGT services such as estate administration and the investigation of allegations of abuse, neglect and self neglect of vulnerable adults continues to rise. - Managing client financial affairs is increasingly complex as assets are located around the world, often in jurisdictions that do not recognize the PGT's legal authority.
 Assets are in multiple formats including digital.
+Clients increasingly require debt management and resolution of tax issues. - The scope of duties required as property guardian for children in continuing care continues to expand and includes: - Responding to an increasing number of critical incident reports about injury or loss suffered by children in continuing care; - Providing financial literacy training and other transitional supports to youth leaving care; and

-Clients increasingly require debt management and resolution of tax issues. - Feedback from consultations with clients and stakeholders has highlighted the need for improved communication by the PGT about what PGT services entail, how PGT involvement will affect clients and their families and expected service timelines. - For PGT services to be effective, the PGT must develop policies and procedures which reflect cultural sensitivity and competency.
+- Providing trustee services to youth leaving care until they reach 27 years of age where a request for continued PGT support is made.
+This new service, requires the PGT to build relationships with young people at an earlier stage of their lives. - Feedback from consultations with clients and stakeholders has highlighted the need for improved communication by the PGT about what PGT services entail, how PGT involvement will affect clients and their families and expected service timelines. - For PGT services to be effective, the PGT must develop policies and procedures which reflect cultural sensitivity and competency.

-- The PGT will develop a process for ongoing assessment of broad trends and service demand changes while maintaining resource flexibility that allows the PGT to respond accordingly. - The PGT will develop clear communications materials about service for clients and stakeholders and increase staff training in communications. - The PGT will provide ongoing skills and knowledge training to support management of complex caseloads including training on cultural safety and awareness. - The PGT will continue to build its relationships with Indigenous communities, particularly in areas related to child welfare.
+- The PGT will continue to make operations more efficient and will continue to assess trends and service demand changes in order to manage its resources in a manner that is flexible and responsive to changing client needs. - The PGT will develop clear communications materials about service for clients and stakeholders and increase staff training in communications. - The PGT will provide ongoing skills and knowledge training to support management of complex caseloads including a focus on diversity and Indigenous cultural awareness training. - The PGT will continue to build its relationships with Indigenous communities, to enhance its capacity to provide effective and relevant services to Indigenous clients.